-Figure 6.9.
+Figure 6.8.
 Wildland management units on ORR

-Because ORR is a large (32,258.54 acres), mostly forested property with access restrictions, it is a challenge for site emergency personnel to maintain familiarity with all remote areas and back roads and to quickly recognize and assess concerns associated with those areas.
+Because ORR is a large (32,258.54 acres), mostly forested property with access restrictions, it is a challenge for site emergency personnel to maintain familiarity with all remote areas and back roads and to recognize and assess concerns associated with those areas quickly.
 Wildland management unit pre-fire plans are designed to aid responders who may or may not be familiar with an area.

-The pre-fire plans are concise documents for each of the 28 ORR wildlife management units (Figure 6.9) that summarize access issues, assets, and hazard concerns.
+The pre-fire plans are concise documents for each of the 28 ORR wildlife management units (Figure 6.8) that summarize access issues, assets, and hazard concerns.
 Each plan includes the wildlife management unit's name and identification number, its general location within ORR, and its boundaries and size.
-Important information and hazard descriptions are listed early in the document, followed by guidance on tactics, access, vegetation and fuels, water sources, topographic considerations, and hazard controls.
+Important information and hazard descriptions are listed Basemap:National Geographic, Esri, Garmin, HERE, UNEP-WCMC, USGS, NASA, ESA, METI, NRCAN, GEBCO, NOAA, increment P Corp.

+early in the document, followed by guidance on tactics, access, vegetation and fuels, water sources, topographic considerations, and hazard controls.
 Plan maps depict access points, utilities, hazards, research areas, fuel types, water sources, urban interface areas, and sensitive resources.
 Pre-fire plans are reviewed on a 3-year cycle and are updated as significant changes occur.